 If you deploy a SQL Server failover cluster on iSCSI technology components, we recommend that you use appropriate caution.
-For more information, see Support for SQL Server on iSCSI technology components in the Microsoft Knowledge Base.
+For more information, see Support for SQL Server on iSCSI technology components.

-For more information, see SQL Server support policy for Microsoft Clustering in the Microsoft Knowledge Base.
+For more information, see SQL Server support policy for Microsoft Clustering.

-For more information about proper quorum drive configuration, see the Microsoft Knowledge Base article, Quorum Drive Configuration Information.
+For more information about proper quorum drive configuration, see Quorum Drive Configuration Information.